Eiffel Tower (Paris, 1889)

 The iron lattice tower, built for the Paris World Fair of 1889, is one of the symbols of the capital city of France.
 The construction was named after its architect, Gustave Eiffel.

-It took 26 months to build the 300-metre-tall architectural wonder.
-From its inauguration on 15 May 1889 until 1930, the tower was the tallest construction in the world.
+It took 26 months to build the 300-meter-tall (984-foot-tall) architectural wonder.
+From its inauguration on May 15, 1889 until 1930, the tower was the tallest construction in the world.
 The tower has a surface area of 3.95 acres and weighs 9,700 tonnes.
 Its structure is made up of 12,000 elements held together by 2.5 million rivets.
 1,710 steps lead to the top.

 The tower - bottom view

-- first floor - Souvenir shops and a cafeteria are found here.
+- - Souvenir shops and a cafeteria are found here.
 The names of 72 French academics are engraved on the border of the tower's first-floor gallery.
-It is located at a height of 57 m.
+It is located at a height of 57 m (187 ft).

-- third floor - Visitors can only come up here using the lift.
+- - Visitors can only come up here using the lift.
 Gustav Eiffel's office is also found here.
-It is located a height of 276 m.
+It is located a height of 276 m (906 ft).

-- antennas - There are a total of 120 of them at the top.
-They increase the height of the tower by 24 m.
+- - There are a total of 120 of them at the top.
+They increase the height of the tower by 24 m (79 ft).